herrherrmann/herrherrmann-2025/src/pages/imprint.md

 ## Analytics and cookies

-This website uses cookie-free analytics, therefore no personal data is being used or stored anywhere.
+This website uses cookie-free analytics through the PostHog platform, therefore no personal data is being used or stored anywhere.